colinschepers/colinschepers.github.io/_posts/2019-12-27-pathfinding.markdown

 This fully front-end based application is written in JavaScript (besides some basic *html* and *css*) and the visualization is done using the *p5.js* library [2].
-The JavaScript async *setTimeout* function is used for every method call in the A* algorithm to allow for an delay.
+The JavaScript async *setTimeout* function is used for every method call in the A* algorithm to allow for a delay.

 For faster storage and lookup, a 1 dimensional coordinate system is used, i.e. the first cell is `0` and the last cell is `(width * height - 1)`.
 To calculate the `x` and `y` coordinate of a 2D system, you can simply